Student Belonging

 Contact: SPECTRUM@Brown.edu

-MSPA formerly Spectrum provides LGBTQ+ advocacy within The Warren Alpert Medical School of Brown University community.
+MSPA (formerly Spectrum) is an organization interested in issues related to LGBTQ+ advocacy within The Warren Alpert Medical School of Brown University community.
 By facilitating connections with physician mentors and providing educational opportunities for medical students and other trainees, the organization fosters improvements in medical care for LGBTQ+ patient populations.
-Further, MSPA works closely with the Administration at the medical school to develop a more inclusive and comprehensive curriculum.
-The organization also serves to support and celebrate LGBTQ+-identified individuals within the medical school and the greater RI healthcare community.
+Further, MSPA works closely with the administration at the Medical School to develop a more inclusive and comprehensive curriculum.
+The organization also serves to support and celebrate LGBTQ+-identified individuals within the Medical School and the greater Rhode Island healthcare community.
 MSPA also helps organize medical and graduate student social events to help foster the greater Brown LGBTQ+ community.

 Executive Board: Justine Elshama MD'28, Dorra Guermazi MD'28